 I love decorating my front porch entry for all the holidays.
 See how it looks for the 4th of July here.

-Fall is just full of colors.
+Fall is just full of colors and natural elements that make them the perfect choice for supplies to use for autumn decorating.
 From the robust colors of fall foliage to flowering mums and on to the multitude of pumpkins, Indian corn and gourds, which seem to be everywhere, Autumn offers us the perfect assortment of items that bring life to any front entry.

 I like decorating my front entry anytime of the year, but when fall rolls around, I love to totally stage my front door and nearby entry.
 This year, my entry is getting a great make over thanks to a recent partnership with Lowe’s Home Improvement.
 Lowe’s has graciously provided me with products from their Fall Harvest line of decorative goods.